Resources

 Yes, you can typically cancel your life insurance policy if you no longer need it.
 Keep in mind that if you cancel a permanent life insurance policy, you may forfeit the accumulated cash value.
 Term life insurance policies usually have no cash value, so cancelling simply ends the coverage.

 If your life insurance policy has lapsed due to non-payment, some insurance companies offer a reinstatement option within a specific time frame.
-Reinstating a policy usually involves paying any outstanding premiums, interest, and satisfying certain conditions set by the insurer.
+Reinstating a policy usually involves paying any outstanding premiums or interest and satisfying certain conditions the insurer sets.

 How often should I review my life insurance coverage?

-It's a good idea to review your life insurance coverage periodically, especially when significant life events occur, such as marriage, the birth of a child, a change in employment, or an increase in financial responsibilities.
+It's a good idea to review your life insurance coverage periodically, especially when significant life events occur, such as marriage, child birth, a change in employment, or increased financial responsibilities.
 Regular reviews can ensure that your coverage aligns with your current needs.

 icon